People

 Professor Tracy Merlin, Director

-Tracy Merlin is the first Professor of Health Technology Assessment in Australia, having worked in this relatively new field for over 20 years.
+Tracy Merlin is the first Professor of Health Technology Assessment in Australia, having worked in HTA for over 25 years.

 • Leadership Team